Webster’s dictionary has this to say about the definition of vintage when used as an adjective:

 Single stitch refers to the finishing stitch commonly used in the construction of a vintage t-shirt.
-Modern t-shirts often use a double row of stitching on the arm, cuff hem, and lower hem.
+Modern t-shirts often use a double row of stitching on the arm hem, lower hem, and well as shoulder seams.

 Is a t-shirt that contains 50% cotton and 50% polyester fibers.

 Is a t-shirt that contains 3 different fibers, often in a blend of 50% polyester, 35% cotton, and 15% rayon.